Pudtol: Demographics

 The creation and separation of the municipality of Flora in 1963 resulted to a population decrease and a negative growth rate in 1970.
 The table shows significant increase in population in the succeeding censal years until the latest census.

-In the 2020 census, Pudtol had a population of 15,491.
-The population density was sigfig 15,491/401.02.
+In the 2024 census, Pudtol had a population of 15,676 people.
+The population density was sigfig 15,676/401.02.

+Economy

+The economy of Pudtol primarily relies on agriculture, forestry, and tourism.
+Rice and corn serve as the main agricultural staples of Pudtol.
+The municipality is known for specialized crops such as pineapples, bananas, root crops, and fruit-bearing trees.
+The farmers are raising small-scale livestock and poultry.

+Pudtol is mainly known for forests that cover 70% of Pudtol's total land area.
+The tourism of Pudtol represents farm tourism sites and river attractions.

 Government

 Local government

 Pudtol, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.